-Continued breaking of the rules will result in the pupil being requested to move out to another classroom for a period of between half-an-hour and an hour.
-An adult from the class will escort pupil to another classroom where they will be obliged to work until the end of the session.
-If they are moved out towards the end of a session, they may be required to return there after their break.
+Continued breaking of the rules will result in the pupil being requested to leave the classroom and move out to another classroom for a period of no more than 15 minutes.
+An adult from the class will escort pupil to another classroom where they will be obliged to work.
 Teachers will have set up agreements with each other to receive pupils in this way.